 Fair value of the investment properties is estimated by a recoganised valuation agency not related to the Group (ValuStrat Saudi Arabia a license member of Saudi Authority of Accredited Valuers) by using income capitalisation method in December 2019, the range of capitalisation rates are determined based on the nature and the highest and the best designated use of the assets and various external references for similar type of assets.
-There has been no change in the valuation technique during the year.
+There has been no change in the valuation technique during the period and the management believe the last valuation is valid for the current reporting period.
 The annualised lease cash flows are estimated by extrapolating and adjusting current lease revenues for optimal occupancy and capitalising it at an annual rent yield of 6-8% between residential and commercial leased properties to arrive the fair value estimated as below:

+2020 2019

-2019 SR 000 2018 SR 000
+SR 000 SR 000

+COST 1,630,050 1,651,357

-ESTIMATED FAIR VALUE Estimated on rent yield of 6-8 % on 1,651,357 1,693,141
+ESTIMATED FAIR VALUE

+Estimated on rent yield of 6-8 % on

 Investment properties 1,927,484 1,927,484